THE ARTICLE PROCESS

 European Futures welcomes contributions from academics and practitioners of European affairs from around the world.
 If you are interested in submitting an article to European Futures, the following guide will lead you through the process.

-We consider unsolicited submissions from academics and practitioners of European affairs.
-In the academic context, we also consider articles from PhD candidates.
+We consider unsolicited submissions from academics (including PhD candidates) and practitioners of European affairs.
 Should you have any questions, please contact us.

-Our remit is broadly European affairs – this includes the politics, economics and law of European institutions and European states.
-For a sense of the kinds of articles we publish, please have a look at our article Topics and our current Specials.
+Our remit is broadly European affairs – this includes the politics, policy, economics and law of European institutions and European states.
+For a sense of the articles we publish, please have a look at our Recent Articles and Topics.
 Please note that, while our brief is wide, we can only accept articles which fall within our areas of focus.

 Length and Style